quadrismegistus/prosodic/README.md

 ## About PROSODIC
 PROSODIC does two main things.
 First, it tokenizes text into words, and the converts each word into its stressed, syllabified, IPA transcription.
 Second, if desired, it finds the best available metrical parse for each line of text.
 In the style of Optimality Theory, (almost) all logically possibile parses are attempted, but the best parses are those that least violate a set of user-defined constraints.
 The default metrical constraints are those proposed by Kiparsky and Hanson in their paper "A Parametric Theory of Poetic Meter" (Language, 1996).
 See below for how these and other constraints are implemented.

-## Examples
+## Example of metrical parsing

-Here's an example of Shakespeare's first sonnet.
+Here's an example of the metrical parser in action, on Shakespeare's first sonnet.

 	text                                    				parse
 	from fairest creatures we desire increase				from|FAI|rest|CREA|tures|WE|des|IRE|inc|REASE